4.4 Storage of materials and equipment

 Stock of materials and equipment should be stored in secure storage rooms.
 These storage rooms should be securely locked and accessible only to authorised administration staff who are responsible for storekeeping.
 All people assigned to operate stores must receive adequate training in CARE inventory systems, and be made fully responsible for expendable and non-expendable items in their custody.
 The duplicate keys for storage rooms should be in the safe custody of the appropriate senior manager (ACD programme support or Administration Manager).

 Storage areas can be in the form of large warehouses or small stores depending on the type of commodity, quantity and distance from the project site.
-For detailed guidelines on warehouse management, see Chapter 15 Logistics.
+For detailed guidelines on warehouse management, see the chapter on Logistics.

 Proper storage of goods is essential for: